conda-forge/voila-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `voila` can be installed with:
+Once the `conda-forge` channel has been enabled, `voila` and `voila-sourcemaps` (only needed for debugging) can be installed with:

 ```
-conda install voila voila-sourcemap
+conda install voila voila-sourcemaps
 ```

 It is possible to list all of the versions of `voila` available on your platform with: